Get a Demo

 Treating Bipolar Disorder and Substance Abuse: 5 Things to Know

+Comorbid bipolar disorder and substance abuse presents a treatment challenge for any SUD provider.
+The two conditions have a complex relationship, and the interplay between diagnoses differs for every patient.
 Effective treatment requires SUD clinics to consider these comorbid cases and how they present.
 The more clinicians know about the interactions between conditions, the better their chances of helping clients achieve recovery.
 Here are five important points to know about co-occurring bipolar disorder and substance abuse that can help you improve the treatment and support of individuals with these conditions.

 Download the eBook Improving Substance Use Disorder Treatment: Using Tools to Strengthen Interventions and Identify Underlying Mental Health Disorders